pransh15/generic-content/files/about/about.md

 #### Chris Mills

-- Technical writer and product strategist
+- Technical Writer and Product Strategist
 - ![Profile picture of Chris](https://mdn.dev/generic-content/about/profiles/chris-309x309@1x.jpg)
 - [@chrisdavidmills](https://github.com/chrisdavidmills)
 - Based in Greenfield, UK, Chris has been part of MDN since 2013, initially as a